 - Accessing a source of data relating to parking regulations at the present location and setting a reminder for avoiding violation thereof.

 The mobile device can track a present position and adjust an absolute reminder time to account for travel times.
 The travel times can be arrived at by obtaining data concerning public transportation schedules and present locations of elements of such public transportation.
-Another example aspect includes correlating a user profile concerning parking requirements with a desired destination area and parking regulations pertinent to the area for guiding a user to potential parking locations.
+Another example aspect includes correlating a user profile concerning parking requirements with the desired destination area and parking regulations pertinent to the area for guiding a user to potential parking locations.

-In addition to providing information about parking locations and costs and real time information about parking regulations for those locations, the service described in the patent filing also can help you time how long you’ve parked at a spot and give you an alert to keep you from getting a parking ticket.
+In addition to providing information about parking locations and costs and real-time information about parking regulations for those locations, the service described in the patent filing also can help you time how long you’ve parked at a spot and give you an alert to keep you from getting a parking ticket.

-More than that, this system can be used as part of a larger travel planning process, including helping you determine how long it might take you to walk from your parking location, or to take public transportation from that location.
+More than that, this system can be used as part of a larger travel planning process, including helping you determine how long it might take you to walk from your parking location or to take public transportation from that location.

 This system could include tracking and locating “buses, light rails, and trolleys, cable cars, or any other type of conveyance available for public use.”
 If taxi companies wanted to include present positions for unoccupied cabs on duty, those could be included as well.
 Why track and include transit locations?
 Here’s what the patent filing tells us:

 Likewise, for planning purposes a transit schedule can be useful, but more pragmatically, more current information is often required to allow comfortable transitions between different modes of transportation.
-For example, if a person has to wait 15 minutes for a late bus for a 45 minute trip, then waiting consumed 1/3 of the entire trip time.
+For example, if a person has to wait 15 minutes for a late bus for a 45-minute trip, then waiting consumed 1/3 of the entire trip time.

 Also, such transit vehicles increasingly have GPS position equipment to sense their positions, which can be sent to a database for tracking, provided that the transit vehicles also have network transmission capabilities, such as a provisioned wireless network, which can include a wireless local area network, or another suitable technology.